NothinRandom/CoDeSys_EIP/README.md

     * Default: `FALSE`
 * `bMicro800` (BOOL) specifies the device as a Micro800.
     * Default: `FALSE`
-    * Not tested.
-Need someone with an actual Micro800 PLC.
+    * Not tested yet; need a Micro800 PLC.
 * `bProcessorSlot` (BYTE) specifies the processor slot.
     * Default: `0`
 * `sDeviceIp` (STRING) allows you to change device IP from the one specified initially.